Onto-Med/phenoman-evaluation/README.md

 ## Importing the CSV files into a PostgreSQL database

-When starting the Docker service `csv-db` all CSV files will be imported into the PostgreSQL database (this may take several minutes).
+When starting the Docker service `csv-db`, all CSV files will be imported into the PostgreSQL database (this may take several minutes).

 ```sh
 docker volume create --name=csv-db